TobiasPSP/doneland_sources/Components/Human Interface/Display/TFT/ST7789/README.md

 > Drives TFT Displays Up To 240x320 Pixels At 262K Colors (18bit)

 The *ST7789* is a versatile *TFT display driver IC* commonly used for small to medium-sized displays with resolutions of up to *240x320* pixels at full *18bit color* (262 thousand different colors).
+It is in some respect a more modern successor of the popular *ILI9341* which shares the same fundamental features but consumes slightly more power at slightly slower refresh rates.

-Many *TFT display boards* and *ESP32 development boards with integrated display* use this device driver.
+Many modern *TFT display boards* and *ESP32 development boards with integrated display* use the *ST7789* device driver.

 The driver supports [SPI](https://done.land/fundamentals/interface/spi) and the *Parallel* interface, as well as some lesser-used options.